akshayjshah/blog/colophon.md

 ![Picture of Akshay](/img/headshot-640x640.png)

-I'm Akshay Shah, and you've landed on my little patch of the web--mazel tov!
+I'm Akshay Shah, and you've landed on my little patch of the web---mazel tov!
 As a brief introduction, I live in San Francisco, where I'm the cofounder of a small startup.
 If you'd like to get in touch with me, you can send me an [email](mailto:akshay@akshayshah.org); I'm also on [Twitter](https://twitter.com/akshayshah),